JRyall/pca85073adp/README.md

 getAlarmWeekday()
 getAlarmDay()

-When setting the alarm, the inturrupt bool will dictate if the inturrupt pin should follow the alarm flag in the register.
+When setting the alarm, the interrupt bool will dictate if the interrupt pin should follow the alarm flag in the register.
 If set the pin will be pulled low when the alarm is activated.

 Added is an example of the code for mbed 6 on a STM32F446RE IC.